Kadugli, Arabized in Sudan

 What Are Their Needs?

-The majority of the Arabized tribes are not being ministered to by missions agencies and there are no known believers living among them.
+The majority of the Arabized tribes are not being ministered to by missions agencies and there are few believers living among them.
 Further evangelistic work and much prayer are needed to penetrate the hearts of these precious people with the Light of the Gospel.

 Prayer Points